Daytona International Speedway

 Daytona International Speedway (2.5 miles, Super Speedway, tri-oval) in Daytona Beach, Florida

-The Daytona International Speedway impressed with a total length of 2.5 miles and a unique curve elevation of 31 °, and these proportions are only surpassed by the track at Talladega.
-Imagine once, you'd boards on his house roof with 300km / h along, then you get a good idea of the action there.
-When you are standing on the apron, one looks first several meters upwards until one sees the SAFER Barrier.
+The Daytona International Speedway impressed with a total length of 2.5 miles and a unique curve elevation of 31 ° and these proportions are only surpassed by the track at Talladega.
+Imagine once, you'd boards on his house roof with 300km / h along, you get a good idea of the action there.
+When you stand on the apron, one looks first several meters upwards until one sees the SAFER Barrier.
 Physically, this means that a car must be at least 60mph, so scarce 100km / h in order to keep on the banking above can.

-The long Daytona for years so characteristic bumps had after the summer 2010 race bless the temporal, as the huge companies began to paved Daytona for the second time after 1978 new.
+The long Daytona for years so characteristic bumps had after the summer 2010 race shortened lifetime, as the huge companies began to paved Daytona for the second time after 1978 new.
 The reason was to break up the road, which led during the repair break to a massive audience slump on the screens in the 2010 edition of the legendary Daytona 500.
-Almost half a year later was on the 31-degree banking of the huge, 2.5 miles long super speedways a new strip of asphalt, in time for the next event date of the Great American Race.
-This new racing surface mounted then also some changes, which had a huge impact on the previously known, traditional Restrictor-plate racing or bump Drafting: The Two-car trains were seen in 2011 for the first time in a Daytona 500.
+Almost half a year later was on the 31 ° -Banking the huge 2.5 mile Super Speedway, a new strip of asphalt, in time for the next meeting date of the Great American Race.
+This new racing surface mounted then also some changes, which had a huge impact on the previously known, traditional Restrictor-plate racing or Bump-Drafting: The Two-car trains were seen in 2011 for the first time at a Daytona 500.

-The race is known that it always takes place around the time of the Independence Days, wherein a direct meeting of 4th of July and the event has quite a rarity.
-The last race of the "Fourth of July" took place in 1992 and should actually be repeated in 1998.
-At that time, however, threatened forest fires the Speedway and the race, which should be the first Daytona night race, moreover, has been moved to the fall.
+The race is known that it always takes place around the time of the Independence Days, wherein a direct meeting of July 4th and the event has quite a rarity.
+The last race at the "Fourth of July" took place in 1992 and should be repeated in 1998 actually.
+Back then, however, forest fires threatened the Speedway and the race, which should be the first Daytona night race, moreover, has been moved to the fall.
 Since the Yanks on holidays not skimp known and the "Troops" are particularly promoted and revered, expects always a pompous show.
 You have to hold it like ...